rust-lang/book/src/ch06-02-match.md

 that we defined on line 1.

 Next are the `match` arms.
 An arm has two parts: a pattern and some code.
-The first arm here has a pattern that is the value `Coin::Penny` and then the `=>` operator that separates the pattern and the code to run.
+The first arm here has a pattern that is the value `Coin::Penny` and, after the separator `=>`, the code to run.
 The code in this case is just the value `1`.
 Each arm is separated from the next with a comma.

 When the `match` expression executes, it compares the resulting value against the pattern of each arm, in order.
 If a pattern matches the value, the code